What is a Ghost Kitchen?: A Complete Guide

 Although they’re easier to transport, they’re also much smaller.
 Plus, kitchen pods are usually dark without any windows, making it more difficult to quickly prepare orders and effectively meet delivery demand.
 It can be difficult to efficiently prepare large orders with minimal ventilation and natural light.

-CloudKitchens provides restaurateurs with their secret sauce for delivery expansion.
+CloudKitchens (Ghost Kitchen) provides restaurateurs with their secret sauce for delivery expansion.
 Whether you’re a food truck owner, franchisee, local restaurant owner, or part of a national chain, we’ve got the expertise you need to get your delivery down to a science.
 CloudKitchens offers a variety of delivery solutions to best fit your specific needs.
 If you’re looking to grow your restaurant business or simply need some extra prep space we’ll be with you every step of the way.
 Our ghost kitchens are designed with delivery in mind.

 CloudKitchens: How it works